AlaaElden98/CollegeSystem/README.md

 * This exam as a practice for each subject and chapter

-* first thing student choose the subject , the app fetch data from data base and check if exam available by the doctor or not.
+* first of all a student chooses the subject , then our app fetches data from database and checks whether the exam is available by the doctor or not.

-* then the question Shown in order , finish show his score .
+* then the questions will be shown in order , and after finishing he got his points .

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085774-5d05fa00-4a85-11ea-8552-71ac2c967537.jpg"> | <img width="230" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085807-a0606880-4a85-11ea-9363-94bab9d50eb6.png">